based-robotics/jaxadi/README.md

 - Robotics simulations
 - Optimal control problems
 - Machine learning models with complex dynamics
-- Large-scale numerical optimizations

 ## Installation

 You can install JAXADI using pip:

 <!-- Change once it will be realeased -->

 ```bash
 pip install jaxadi
 ```

-For a complete environment setup, we recommend using Conda/Mamba:
+For a complete environment setup for examples, we recommend using Conda/Mamba:

 ```bash
 mamba env create -f environment.yml